leonlinsx/minimal-mistakes/_posts/2019-09-27-Button-TAP-summit.md

 **Joy Robins, Washington Post**
 - Bezos cares more about the product than ads
 - Formed a RED team at WaPo to create a better experience.
-The Zeus product for faster loading times came out of this team
+The new Zeus product for faster loading times came out of this team
 - Absolutely not turning our back on ads.
 But we think that ultimately subscribers are going to be what differentiates you.
 How can you get loyalty at scale?
-- Realised that readers wanted more authentic travel stories
+- Realised that readers wanted more authentic travel stories \[LL- push to authenticity seems to be a trend\]
 - We think about what a polite experience looks like, and that's not just an ad free experience
 - How can publishers compete as a platform against FB and GOOG on performance marketing?
   - It's hard.
 Advertisers want to support us but efficiency on FB and GOOG is too strong